openebs/openebs/contribute/design/1.x/csi/20190805-csi-zfspv-volume-provisioning.md

 ## Summary

-This proposal describs how OpenEBS can support dynamic provisioning of volumes via **CSI** using ZFS dataset that are running on local nodes.
-We should be able to create and delete a volume in a kubernetes cluster using CSI where the volume has to be created on the ZFS pool which is already running on the node and the higher order applications should be able to conume this volume.
+This proposal describs how a ZFS dataset will be represented/managed by a kubernetes resource, how OpenEBS can support dynamic provisioning of volumes on ZPOOL via **CSI**.
+We should be able to create and delete a volume in a kubernetes cluster using CSI where the volume has to be created on the ZFS pool which is already running on the node and the higher order applications should be able to consume this volume.

 ## Proposal